-A Hollywood theme party is exactly what it sounds like.
-It's a party.
-The theme is Hollywood: glitz, glamor, movies and movie stars.
+A Hollywood theme party is exactly what it sounds like: It's a party with a Hollywood them.
+Think glitz, glamor, movies, and movie stars.
 You can make it simple or intricate.
 The minute people hear the news, their wheels will start spinning.
-A good Hollywood theme party will inspire people to bring their creativity.
+And a good Hollywood theme party will inspire people to bring their creativity.

-The beauty of something as broad as "Hollywood" is that there is no limit to the possibilities.
-Not only does Hollywood cover the cream of the crop of fame for the past hundred years, but it also covers every character those brilliant people have ever portrayed.
+The beauty of something as broad as “Hollywood” is that there is no limit to the possibilities.
+Not only does Hollywood cover the cream of the crop of fame for the past 100 years, but it also covers every character those brilliant people have ever portrayed.
 Silent films?
 Check.
 Movie monsters?
 Check and check.
 Chick flicks?
 You bet.
 Heroes and villains?
-You're spoiled for choice.
+You're spoiled for choice!

 Is A Hollywood Theme Party Right For You?

 Committing to throwing the party, at this point, is committing to an unforgettable experience.
-"That Hollywood party you threw" will be tossed around at gatherings -- along with the story of a fond memory -- for years.
+“That Hollywood party you threw” will be talked about at gatherings — along with the story of a fond memory — for years.